Antoinehoff/gyacomo/README.md

 	1.1 Qualitative test : find similar turbulences as Hasegawa Wakatani system with few moments

-2. HeLaZ is now working with a non linear term and shows good qualitative turbulences

-	2.1 Zonal flows are observed in a similar way to Ricci Rogers 2006 with GS2
+	1.2 Zonal flows are observed in a similar way to Ricci Rogers 2006 with GS2

-	2.2 Linear analysis showed that a certain amount of PJ are recquired to trigger mode
+	1.3 Linear analysis showed that a certain amount of PJ are recquired to trigger mode

-		2.2.1 The \eta_B = 0.5 case is easier since it converged better in linear analysis than \eta_B = 1.0
+		1.3.1 The \eta_B = 0.5 case is easier since it converged better in linear analysis than \eta_B = 1.0

-		2.2.2 Collisionality helps
+		1.3.2 Collisionality helps

-	2.3 Quantitative study with stationary average particle flux \Gamma_\infty
+	1.4 Quantitative study with stationary average particle flux \Gamma_\infty

-		2.3.1 Convergence study of \Gamma_\infty w.r.t.
+		1.4.1 Convergence study of \Gamma_\infty w.r.t.
 P and J

-		2.3.2 Direct comparison with GS2 results of Ricci,Rogers 2006
+		1.4.2 Direct comparison with GS2 results of Ricci,Rogers 2006